Robert S. McElvaine

 Robert S. McElvaine (born January 24, 1947) is Elizabeth Chisholm Professor of Arts and Letters and Chair of the Department of History at Millsaps College in Jackson, Mississippi, and the author of eight books and the editor of three.
-He is considered one of the world's leading historians of the Great Depression.
+He is considered a historian of the Great Depression..
 McElvaine is also known for his work on the centrality of misperceptions of differences and inequality between the sexes in the unfolding of human history.

 His latest book, The Times They Were a-Changin’ – 1964: The Year the Sixties Arrived and the Battle Lines of Today Were Drawn, was published by Arcade (distributed by Simon & Schuster) in June 2022.

 Career

 Educator

 McElvaine began his teaching career at Millsaps College in 1973.
 Over the years since, he has won numerous awards for his teaching, including a silver medal in the national Professor of the Year program of the Council for the Advancement and Support of Education and being named Millsaps College's Distinguished Professor in 2001 and won the Carnegie Endowment Professor of the Year Award in Mississippi in 2002.
 At Millsaps, he created new courses, including a series of interdisciplinary courses on decades in twentieth-century America that combine film, literature, music and other cultural forms with more traditional history and a course titled “Sex, Religion, and Prehistory” based on his explorations of the origins of misogyny.

 In 1979, McElvaine organized a four-day retrospective, “Mississippi’s Freedom Summer Revisited,” which was held on the campuses of Tougaloo and Millsaps Colleges.
 It brought together many of those who has participated in the freedom struggle with academics and writers who have studied it and enabled students at both colleges to experience some of the spirit of that time.